flosell/lambdacd/README.md

   mock-deployment environment on your machine (two VMs where we deploy a TodoMVC client and server):
   * install [Vagrant](http://www.vagrantup.com/downloads.html)
   * have github-access set up (you need to be able to clone with ssh)
-  * `./go setup` starts up two VMs in vagrant where we deploy to and exports the ssh-config for them so that it can be used by the deployment scripts
+  * `./go setupTodopipelineEnv` starts up two VMs in vagrant where we deploy to and exports the ssh-config for them so that it can be used by the deployment scripts

 ### Frontend Development